-As with all sclerotherapy, microsclerotherapy works by injection of a sclerosant solution into a thread vein
+As with all sclerotherapy, microsclerotherapy works by injection of a sclerosant solution into a thread vein, killing it.

 After 14 days and nights, the compression stockings can be removed but in many cases the area that was injected can still look red and inflamed.
 This does not mean that the treatment has been unsuccessful but instead shows that the dead vein is being removed by the body by a process of inflammation.